 Wild elephants in Kaudulla or Minneriya National Park

-See Sri Lanka’s wild elephants in one of the beautiful National Parks close to Habarana.
+Watch Sri Lanka’s wild elephants in one of the beautiful National Parks close to Habarana.
 There are no fences around the national parks, the elephants roam around freely.
-Therefore it’s advisable to check with a local (rather than with a calendar or guide book) in which of the parks the elephants are during your stay.
+Therefore, it’s advisable to check with a local from this area (rather than with a calendar or guide book) in which of the parks the elephants are during your stay.